 Planning a trip based on Cost Structures

-Once you know where you’ll go, you need to think of all or most of your actions there; like, taking the bus on a daily basis, the train form the airport, the average hostel/hotel cost under your travel style, the average meal costs, the sights you’d like to see, etc. Research them and find their costs if they are listed online so you understand how your money is spent.
+Once you know where you’ll go, you need to think of all or most of your actions there; like, taking the bus on a daily basis, the train from the airport, the average hostel/hotel cost under your travel style, the average meal costs, the sights you’d like to see, etc. Research them and find their costs if they are listed online so you understand how your money is spent.

 Once you do your research, you’ll see several countries will have a similar cost structure.
 These countries can be “bundled” together into create an overall picture (or map) that will help you see how “travel” money is spent in different places around the world.

-Should you be planning on doing a round the world or long term trip, this could help you choose destinations in which you’ll be comfortable with your budget, or discover new destinations you didn’t even think you’d be able to afford, like the Maldives, for example.
+Should you be planning on doing a round the world or long-term trip, this could help you choose destinations in which you’ll be comfortable with your budget, or discover new destinations you didn’t even think you’d be able to afford, like the Maldives, for example.

-If you have a budget of only $50 a day, for example, you can still travel to China, but you might need to cut on the sightseeing; or your could go to Japan and find slower and cheaper ways to move around; or go to Australia and focus on the free sightseeing that can be found all around the country and try to couchsurf to reduce your spending.
+If you have a budget of only $50 a day, for example, you can still travel to China, but you might need to cut on the sightseeing; or you could go to Japan and find slower and cheaper ways to move around; or go to Australia and focus on the free sightseeing that can be found all around the country and try to couchsurf to reduce your spending.

 When people ask me how can I travel for so long and afford my trips, this is what I do.
 I try my best to fit the destination into my budget, and not my budget into the destination.
-This requires some sacrifices every now and then, and missing some interesting sights, but if it is not a priority or a must, then it is not worth over spending on it.
+This requires some sacrifices every now and then and missing some interesting sights, but if it is not a priority or a must, then it is not worth overspending on it.